 Solicitations for Funding and Awards

 Program (with link to website) — Organization — Funding Amount — Due Date (Information new since last month in boldface.)

 Deadline in Chronological Order

-Advanced Transportation Technologies Project — New York State Energy Research and Development Authority (NYSERDA) — $3.5 million — October 23, 2014.
+Making Transportation Smart and Sustainable — New York State Energy Research and Development Authority (NYSERDA) — $3 million — November 29, 2016.

 First Come, First Served

-Carl Moyer Memorial Air Quality Standards Attainment Program — Bay Area Air Quality Management District (BAAQMD) — Unknown.
+Carl Moyer Memorial Air Quality Standards Attainment Program — Bay Area Air Quality Management District (BAAQMD) — ~$11 million.

-Clean Air Fleets (GPS and retrofit technologies to support idle reduction in the Denver Metro area and Colorado Front Range) — Colorado Regional Air Quality Council — ~$1 million.
+Clean Air Fleets (GPS and retrofit technologies to support idling reduction in the Denver Metro area and Colorado Front Range) — Colorado Regional Air Quality Council — ~$1 million.